The Lab Report

-In 1897, Joseph Thomson presented a practical proof George Stoney's prediction, by using a cathode ray tube.
+In 1897, Joseph Thomson presented a practical proof of George Stoney's prediction, by using a cathode ray tube.
 This may seem logical today, but you need to see, this was in a time, where it was believed that electrical current is something "electrical" which flows from "plus" to "minus".
 Today, we know this was a mistake, because electrons flow from minus to plus.
 From his experiments with energetic particles, J.J.
 Thomson made an observation which he could not explain at first.
 When particles were accelerated by electromagnetic energy, the accelerated particles had more energy as would result only from their velocity (v) and mass (M).
 Which formula was E=1/2Mv², by Bernouli in 1726.
 Thomson observed, an accelerated particle behaves as if it's mass has increased.
 So, his assumption was, the increase of mass was caused by the absorption of electromagnetic energy.
 That may seem obvious perhaps, but you have to stand still a moment with this, as it was to my opinion one o the greatest discoveries in physics.
-Just he had no way to prove it, and perhaps awareness of how far this was going to reach.
+Just he had no way to prove it, and no awareness of how far this was going to reach.
 He came up with a formula for this, which was: E=3/4Mc².
 So this formula describes the equivalent mass of the electromagnetic energy, as absorbed by the particle.
 To me this looks like one of the greatest discoveries of all times.
 Though we have so to say, it was only an observation.
 Thomson could not prove it, as we can see from the error he has.
 He did not take it any further from there, because he saw no application for it.
 Then In 1900, a French person Henri Poincaré, could correct and prove Thomson's formula to: E= Mc².
 A few years later, this formula was picked up by Albert Einstein, who never claimed to have discovered this formula, but he was the first to use it.
 Interesting, Poincaré said Einstein is not a very good mathematician, but because he thinks simultaneously in all directions at the same time, this may still lead to a great discovery perhaps one day.

 This page is for the technical oriented user, and gives some insight in what we are doing and why.